Samuel04-png/loansage/OAUTH_AUTHENTICATION_SETUP.md

 ## ✅ Implementation Complete

-Google and Apple OAuth authentication have been fully implemented and integrated into the LoanSage application.
+Google and Apple OAuth authentication have been fully implemented and integrated into the TengaLoans application.

 ## Features Implemented